 One tiny niggle…

-The only thing I felt the second-time round was that it felt a bit more… budget.
+The only thing I felt the second time around was that it felt a bit more… budget.
 Only small things, but it made me feel like they hadn’t put as much oomph into it as when I had been the first time.
 The wristbands were plastic when I went in 2016 rather than the lovely pink, glittery, fabric ones we got in 2014.
-Plastic or cheap wristbands are always a bit of a pet-hate of mine.
+Plastic or cheap wristbands are always a bit of a pet hate of mine.
 They get very sweaty and the graphics on them always wear off by the end of the weekend.

 I loved Bestival and although I haven’t been since it moved to Dorset, I would love to go again and experience it in its new home.
 Bestival has so much to offer and never disappoints with its music line-up, community feel and its quirky extra offerings, I would recommend it to anyone.